Prevent Browser Crashes When Scanning Large Document Batches with JavaScript

 The localStoreUid is a unique identifier for the storage session.
 We use browser’s localStorage (the standard key-value store) to persist this UID between page reloads.

-Step 3: Initialize Storage Preference
+Step 3: Check and Restore the User’s Storage Preference on Load

 On page load, check if the user had Local Storage enabled previously: